MisterMysteryice/A-weather-app-with-GUI/README.md

 #

-created a weather app using the openweather API to run this code you will need to generate your own API key here : https://openweathermap.org/ simply plug it into line 10 of the code and you may run it
+created a weather app using the openweather API.
+To run this code you will need to generate your own API key here : https://openweathermap.org/.
+Simply plug it into line 10 of the code and you may run it.

 #